unswsecsoc/constitution/README.md

     3.4 The Executive shall be responsible for the following duties:
       3.4.1 The activities of the club;
       3.4.2 The finances of the club;
-      3.4.3 Appointing members to the Committee; a) Appointments will be made by majority vote of the executive.
       3.5 The Executive is at all times bound by the decisions of a club Annual or Extraordinary General Meeting.
     3.6 Any member of the Executive shall have their position declared vacant if they:
       3.6.1 Die;